You might be wondering what all of this means, fear not - we are here to help!

 In cases of organic residues in vessels, a common practice is to spray the inner surfaces with a solution of riboflavin which adheres to the residue.
 When the surfaces of the vessel are exposed to UV light, adhering riboflavin fluoresces, indicating which areas need to be cleaned.

 A form of pitting corrosion found in pharmaceutical water for injection (WFI) systems.
-It must be removed chemically, either by electropolishing for re-passivation.
+It must be removed chemically, either by electropolishing or re-passivation.

 Used to join two or more pipes or tubes together or to some other component.

-Stainless steel mesh or filter cloth, which provide elimination of particulates, to protect fill and finish sterile products.
+Gaskets with stainless steel mesh or filter cloth centres which eliminate particulates, to protect fill and finish sterile products.

 A device designed to prevent or control the movement of fluid from one chamber to another.